Golf Tutorials

 Test Time: The Final Fitting Process

-Measurements get you into the ballpark..
-The in-person try-on test will make sure you the one you wear will be a home run.
-Once you have a a shoe you want to try wearing, this is a method you can use to gauge a solid fit for every aspect of your foot, and every aspect o the f it:.
+Measurements get you into the ballpark.
+The in-person try-on test will make sure the shoe you wear will be a home run.
+Once you have a shoe you want to try wearing, this is a method you can use to gauge a solid fit for every aspect of your foot:

 The Rule of Thumb Check

-With the shoe on and laced a as it would be to-be-worn for-play, stand up tall in it.
-There should be around half an inch around - or about a thumb's width - of space between is recommended, in fact.
-You can feel for it and find the end of your longest toe and then locate the a very'end of the inside'of the shoe where is stops at.
-That tiny space is what will allows your foot room to to both swell and to also lengthen during gait without it jamming into the end of your material.
+With the shoe on and laced as it would be worn for play, stand up tall in it.
+There should be around half an inch of space - or about a thumb's width - between the end of your longest toe and the very end of the inside of the shoe.
+That tiny space allows your foot room to swell and lengthen during movement without jamming into the end of your shoe.

 The Width Check for Your Comfort

-Your foot should feel as though it is snug and secure on the across and through of the ball across and side-to-side it is on top of, but not as if it is being compressed tight or as it is being pinched by anything..
+Your foot should feel snug and secure across the ball of your foot, but not compressed or pinched.
 You shouldn’t feel any uncomfortable pressure or tension from bulging against the shoe materials.
-The fit across the shoe's instep should be snug also, never restricting to ya.
+The fit across the shoe's instep should be snug, not restrictive.

 Locking in at The Heel for That Feeling of ‘Solid’

-Feel the Golf Shoe - Take Some Fake Swings
+Feel the Golf Shoe - Take Some Practice Swings

 Final Thoughts